elizabethcsw/bankJS/README.md

 Bank!
 ============

-A REPL application to mimic a simple ATM system.
+A REPL application that mimics a simple ATM system.

-Tech stack:  Javascript, Jasmine for testing, and Karma and Istanbul for test coverage.
+Tech stack:  Javascript, Jasmine for testing, ESLint as linter, and Karma and Istanbul for test coverage.

 User Stories
 ---------